 '''

+realize(This) -> boolean()

 Types:

 This = wxToolBar()

 This function should be called after you have added tools.

 removeTool(This, Id) -> wx:wx_object()

 Types:

 This = wxToolBar()

-Id = integer()

 '''

 Removes the given tool from the toolbar but doesn't delete it.

 This allows inserting/adding this tool back to this (or another) toolbar later.